 Set a Budget

-A perk of using a credit card is having the ability to spend money you may not necessarily have at the moment.
-But this can be a dangerous way to perceive your credit accounts because it can lead to spending above your means.
+The perk of using a credit card is having the ability to spend money you may not necessarily have at the moment.
+But this can be a dangerous.
+It can lead to spending above your means.
 Create a reasonable spending budget for your card to ensure that you don’t overspend.

 Pay the Balance in Full Each Month

 Carrying a balance from month to month like so many consumers do isn’t ideal.
 Many cards have high interest rates, which make it even more difficult to keep up with payments every month.
-Set a goal to pay your balance in full and on time each month so that you don’t end up paying exorbitant interest fees.
+Set a goal to pay your balance in full and on time each month so that you don’t end up paying exorbitant late fees and interest.

 Keep Your Credit Utilization Low